aef1004/blogdown_academia_2020/content/home/experience.md

   date_end = "2017-08-01"
   description = """

+  Testmasters is committed to helping students improve their skills and score higher on standardized tests.

   Responsibilities included:

   * Instructed classes of 30 students in 3-hour SAT and ACT math and science courses